-In his recordings, his concert appearances in Atlantic City and Las Vegas, as well as his concerts with world-renowned symphonies across the U.S., including the San Diego Symphony, the Dallas Symphony and the Iowa Symphony, the media has also taken notice of James Darren the singer.
+In his recordings and concert appearances the media has also taken notice of Darren the singer.
 The San Diego Union-Tribune called him a "compendium of coolness, a wizard of with-it-ness."
 The Chicago Sun-Times said "Darren is as smooth as silk."

 Actor, director, recording artist - James Darren has made an indelible mark in the entertainment industry.
 And as the song says, the best is yet to come.